jaykay12/tech/_posts/2021-1-10-nosql-databases.md

   - NoSQL DBs store data in a form that is similar to the objects used in application thus, reducing the efforts & cost in translation.

-- **Large Amount of data**
+- **Supports large amount of data**
-  - Handling of bigdata is one of the fundamental architectural requisite of NoSQL DBs.
-  - Large amount of data generated from various applications can't be served affordably by SQL DBs.
   - NoSQL DBs use scale-out mechanism which is much better than the scale-up method of SQL DBs.
   - Scale-out architecture is one of the most affordable ways to handle large volumes of traffic
   - Scale-out architectures also provide benefits such as being able to upgrade a database or change its structure with zero downtime.

-- **Application paradigm support**
+- **Multi Application paradigm support**
-  - Scalability of NoSQL databases allows one DB to serve both transactional and analytical workloads from the same database.
-In SQL databases, usually, a separate data warehouse is used to support analytics.
+  - NoSQL can serve both transactional and analytical workloads from the same database.
+In SQL DBs, separate data warehouse is required to support analytics.
-  - NoSQL databases often have superior integration with real-time streaming technologies.
+  - NoSQL have superior integration capabilities with real-time streaming technologies.

 ### Advantages